ANJALI-GARG-27/ANJALI-GARG-27/README.md

 ## 🤖 Currently working On

-> Engineering an **AI-powered Optimal Insurance Advisor Agent** using **n8n** — a multi-tool agentic system with RAG and live web search.
+> Engineering an **AI-powered Optimal Insurance Advisor Bot** using **n8n** — a multi-tool agentic system with RAG and live web search.
 Also built a **Voice AI Assistant** trained on a real estate knowledge base using ElevenLabs.

 ---